Mobile-Innowise-Group/DevPilot/README.md

 ```
 data/
 └── lib/
-    └── src/
     ├── di
     ├── entities
     ├── errors
     ├── mappers
     ├── providers
     └── repositories
 ```

-##### Core UI
+##### Domain
-Core UI defines common user interface elements for the entire application and includes:
-- Application theme.
-This encompasses the colors and fonts used in the application, standard dimensions (such as default page padding or default animation duration), and images, icons, and animations
-- Set of reusable widgets aligned with the application’s design, such as styled buttons or text fields
+Domain module describes the application's subject area, defining domain models and possible use cases.
+It also establishes the necessary interfaces for external dependencies, particularly for the data layer.
+In this case, the domain module includes the following categories of elements:
+- Domain models
+- Use-cases (atomic domain operations)
+- Repository interfaces
+- Domain exceptions
+- DI setup for the domain layer
 ```
-core_ui/
-├── lib/
+domain/
-│   └── src/
+└── lib/
+    ├── di
-│       ├── theme
+    ├── exceptions
-│       └── widgets
-└── resources/
-    ├── fonts
+    ├── models
-    ├── images
+    ├── repositories
-    └── icons
+    └── use_cases
 ```

+##### Features
+Features refers to a group of modules with a similar structure.
+Each of these modules implements a specific feature of the application (e.g., user login or order history).
+They relate to the presentation layer and perform operations in the domain by invoking the corresponding use cases.

 ##### Navigation
 Navigation module contains the application router configuration and provides the necessary DI for navigation.
 ```
 navigation/
+└── lib/
     ├── app_router
-└── navigation_di
+    └── di
 ```

-##### Features
-Features refers to a group of modules with a similar structure.
-Each of these modules implements a specific feature of the application (e.g., user login or order history).
-They relate to the presentation layer and perform operations in the domain by invoking the corresponding use cases.

 ##### Dependency Graph
 Below is the dependency graph of the described modules: